-Continuation of ARTF 102 that includes the following drawing concepts: narrative, conceptual, applied, non-objective, format, process, seriality and collage.
+One of a suite of three drawing courses, this class includes the following drawing concepts: narrative, conceptual, applied, non-objective, format, process, seriality and collage.
 Additional fees may apply.
 See Class Schedule.
-Prerequisite: ARTF 102.
-Open to Art and Design majors only.
+Prerequisite: For art and design majors only.

 Theory and practice in the elements, processes and principles of design.
 Course content is organized under three headings: RESEARCH, an introduction to methods used in research-driven project; TIME, an examination of the formal and technical aspects of temporal media such as sound, video or animation; and 3D EXPLORATION, a process-driven exploration of three-dimensional space and form.
 Additional fees may apply.
 See Class Schedule.Prerequisite: ARTF 103.